- ASP.NET Core MVC

-- ASP.NET Core EF in separate project
+EF Core in separate project

 Whether writing stand alone application or web application you may want to put database related code into a separate project.
 I find it good for separating concerns.